-Canada's approach on chemicals
+Canada's approach on chemicals substances

-The Government of Canada makes regulations and develops guidelines and objectives that apply across the whole country.
+The Government of Canada makes regulations and develops guidelines and plans that apply across the whole country.
 It also leads in conducting scientific research on human health and environmental issues, and makes agreements with other countries, so that our laws provide the same or better level of protection.

-Use this section to find information on Canada's approach for assessing and managing chemical substances:
+Visit the following web pages to find information on Canada's approach for assessing and managing chemical substances:

 - Canada's system for addressing chemicals